The Causes of COPD

 - Formation of healthy lung tissue

-Not only can you improve your health and reduce your symptoms of COPD by quitting smoking, but you can also see improvements in your conditions with fat stem cell therapy from Park Avenue Stem Cell.
-Using your own fat stem cells, Dr. Singer provides a powerful treatment option to help reduce inflammation caused by lung irritants.
-Fat stem cell therapy from Park Avenue Stem Cell can also benefit individuals living with other lung conditions such as asthma and congestive heart failure.
+Not only can you improve your health and reduce your symptoms of COPD by quitting smoking, but you can also see improvements in your conditions with personal cell therapy from Park Avenue Stem Cell.
+Regenerative treatments from Park Avenue Stem Cell can also benefit individuals living with other lung conditions such as asthma and congestive heart failure.

-Want to learn more about the benefits of fat stem cell therapy for COPD?
+Want to learn more about the benefits of personal cell therapy for COPD?
 Call Park Avenue Stem Cell now at 844-903 PARK (7275) to schedule your appointment for a consultation.